japila-books/spark-sql-internals/docs/spark-sql-SparkPlan-Partitioning.md

 # Partitioning -- Specification of Physical Operator's Output Partitions

-`Partitioning` is the <<contract, contract>> to hint the Spark Physical Optimizer for the number of partitions the output of a <<spark-sql-SparkPlan.adoc#, physical operator>> should be split across.
+`Partitioning` is the <<contract, contract>> to hint the Spark Physical Optimizer for the number of partitions the output of a <<SparkPlan.md#, physical operator>> should be split across.

 [[contract]]
 [[numPartitions]]